Dental Implants in Bay City, MI

 Dental Implant Placement Process

-During your first visit, you will meet with Dr. Frey, Dr. Lesneski, Dr. Kittle, Dr. Lehal, Dr. Thompson, Dr. John, or Dr. Higginbotham.
+During your first visit, you will meet with Dr. Frey, Dr. Lesneski, Dr. Kittle, Dr. Thompson, Dr. John, Dr. Higginbotham, or Dr. Aravindaksha.
 We will take 3D scans of your mouth and discuss your options for anesthesia, as well as any additional procedures such as bone grafts or extractions.

 On the day of your surgery, your oral surgeon will administer the selected form of anesthesia.
 Once you are comfortable, we will make an incision in the gum tissue and place the titanium implant post.
 Over the next few months, the post will fuse with the jaw bone.
 The abutment will be placed and once fully healed, a restorative dentist will place your final crown.